Trunkg0d/Voyager-shopping-cart/README.md

 # Voyager

-Voyager is an online shoe shopping site, products from big brands like Nike, Adidas, New Balance, ...
+Voyager is an online shoes shopping site, products from big brands like Nike, Adidas, New Balance, ...
 You can be both a customer and a shop owner in this very website.

 ## Installation